Nearest Neighbour Score Estimators for Diffusion Generative Models: Background

-Since $\nabla_{z} \log p_{t_i}( \bz )$ is infeasible to calculate exactly outside the small data regime, consistency models are trained with score estimators. \citet{song2023consistency} propose training consistency models with two such estimators.
-Consistency distillation utilizes a pre-trained neural network approximator $\nabla_{z} \log p_{t_i}( \bz ) \approx s_\theta(\bz, t_i)$.
-To train consistency models without a pre-trained score estimator, consistency training utilizes the estimator $\nabla_{z} \log p_{t_i}( \bz ) \approx \frac{\bx - \bz}{t^2}$ with $\bx$ and $\bz$ sampled from the joint $p_t(\bz, \bx).$ Like diffusion training, the full posterior expectation is replaced in this case with a single-sample Monte Carlo estimate.
+Since $\nabla_{\bz} \log p_{t_i}( \bz )$ is infeasible to calculate exactly outside the small data regime, consistency models are trained with score estimators. \citet{song2023consistency} propose training consistency models with two such estimators.
+Consistency distillation utilizes a neural network approximator $\nabla_{\bz} \log p_{t_i}( \bz ) \approx s_\theta(\bz, t_i)$ from a pre-trained diffusion ``teacher'' model.
+To train consistency models without a pre-trained score estimator, consistency training utilizes the estimator $\nabla_{\bz} \log p_{t_i}( \bz ) \approx \frac{\bxi - \bz}{t^2}$ with $\bxi$ and $\bz$ sampled from $p_t(\bz, \bxi).$ Like diffusion training, a single-sample Monte Carlo estimate is used in place of the marginal score.